Xilinx/fpga24_routing_contest/docs/details.md

 * Competing routers must consume a pre-placed and partially-routed [FPGA Interchange Format](http://www.rapidwright.io/docs/FPGA_Interchange_Format.html) Physical Netlist and emit a fully routed Physical Netlist.
-* The exact scoring criteria is currently being developed, but will be composed of:
+* The exact scoring criteria is presented on the [Scoring Criteria](score.html) webpage.
+In general, contestant routers are expected, in order of importance, to:
-    1. Legal routing solution (must pass for valid score)
+    1. Produce a legal routing solution ...
-    2. Wall-clock time (large weight)
-    3. Wirelength of critical-path (small weight)
-    4. *Other to-be-announced criteria*
+    2. ... in as little wall-clock time as possible ...
+    3. ... with as low a [Critical-Path Wirelength](score.html#critical-path-wirelength-algorithm) as possible
 * Contestants can expect to be evaluated on an AMD multi-core Linux platform with >=32 cores, >=64GB RAM, and no internet connectivity.
   We are working on providing access to AMD compute and GPU resources for benchmarking purposes;